moj-analytical-services/rpackage_training/README.md

 To set up your package to use testthat run the command:

-        usethis::use_testthat()
+        usethis::use_testthat(3)

 This:
-* Adds testthat to the DESCRIPTION Suggests field
+* Adds testthat (>= 3.0.0) to the DESCRIPTION Suggests field
 * Creates a 'tests' folder, inside of which is:
   * A testthat folder, where your R test scripts should be placed;
   * The testthat.R file, which runs the R scripts in the testthat folder.

-To check what percentage of the (relevant) code in your package is currently being tested, you can run the command devtools::test_coverage()
+To check what percentage of the (relevant) code in your package is currently being tested, you can run the command:

+        devtools::test_coverage()

 To develop tests:
 * Create a new R script file in the testthat folder.